Smart devices are taking over the world.

 Reduce EMF Radiation Exposure from Other Sources

-The other way to reduce radiation exposure would be to eliminate other sources of EMF radiation to offset the amount being emitted by the smart meter.
-You’ll be surprised at the number of devices in your home (in addition to smart meters) that all contribute to the high levels of ambient radiation you’re exposed to.
+The other way to reduce radiation exposure would be to eliminate other sources of EMF radiation to offset the amount emitted by the smart meter device.
+You’ll be surprised at the number of electronic devices in your home (in addition to smart meters) that all contribute to the high levels of ambient radiation you’re exposed to.

-- Cell phones
+- Cell phones (Check the phone radiation chart)